vap-library/vap-library/README.md

 # Kubernetes Validating Admission Policy library
-This repo contains community maintained collection of [Kubernetes Validating Admission Policies](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/).
+This repo contains community maintained (NO WARRANTY) collection of [Kubernetes Validating Admission Policies](https://kubernetes.io/docs/reference/access-authn-authz/validating-admission-policy/).
+That can be used with few commands and namespace labels.

 # Status
-**The directory structure and the test framework is under heavy development**
+**The test framework is still receiving improvements**

 # Testing